Registration and log in

-The last date has been extended to November 18, 2016.
+The last date of the audit remains October 31 (every year).
 Hit the submit button when you are done with all the sections.

 9. What is the age group for students to participate in the GSP Audit?

 The GSP team provides assistance at every step during the Audit.
 You can contact us for any doubt or query, and additionally, we also provide guidance for a school to become resource efficient.
-We are more than happy to assist J .
+We are more than happy to assist.

-The format remains the same, but Water & Sanitation is the focus this year and next.
+The format remains the same, but Water & Sanitation is the focus this year and previous year too.
 Based on feedback, we have added some more tool tips, revised a few questions, etc.

 To generate a new password, click on “Forgot password”, below the login box.
 This will direct you to a new page where you will have to provide your email address.
 A password reset link will be sent to you on your email address.